 Without realistic goals and expectations, many unscrupulous attorneys lead their clients down an expensive path in child custody litigation.
 To prevent my clients from overspending on child custody litigation, I believe in setting realistic expectations so we can work toward a resolution and court order.

 Like many child custody attorneys, I charge an initial retainer and bill against that retainer as I work on the case.
-However, unlike many child custody attorneys, I don’t believe in endless litigation that leaves clients with massive legal bills and the feeling that “nothing had been done.”
+However, unlike many child custody attorneys, I don’t believe in endless litigation that leaves clients with massive legal bills and the feeling that “nothing has been done.”
 Accordingly, I charge $250 per hour and accept payment by credit card.

 Best Interests of the Child